-Who is Liable for a Construction Accident?
+Who is Liable For A Construction Accident?

 There are numerous possible hazards present on a construction site at any given time.
 A single mistake in such a potentially dangerous environment can result in serious injuries or death.
 When a construction accident does occur, who can be held accountable?

-Causes of Construction Accidents in San Diego
+Causes Of Construction Accidents

-Falling Objects and Debris – Construction workers can suffer permanent or fatal injuries when struck by falling tools, loads being moved into the area, falling materials and similar incidents.
+- Falling Objects and Debris – Construction workers can suffer permanent or fatal injuries when struck by falling tools, loads being moved into the area, falling materials and similar incidents.

-Scaffold Accidents – According to the Bureau of Labor Statistics, there were 88 deaths from scaffolding in 2007, while the Occupational Safety and Health Administration (OSHA) reports approximately 4,500 scaffolding accidents each year.
+- Scaffold Accidents – According to the Bureau of Labor Statistics, there were 88 deaths from scaffolding in 2007, while the Occupational Safety and Health Administration (OSHA) reports approximately 4,500 scaffolding accidents each year.

-Industrial Accidents – Industrial work sites can pose a significant risk for catastrophic personal injuries.
+- Industrial Accidents – Industrial work sites can pose a significant risk for catastrophic personal injuries.
 These injuries typically occur in machinery plants, warehouses, or on construction sites.

-Machinery Accidents – Accidents described by OSHA as “caught-in/between” are usually crush accidents.
+- Machinery Accidents – Accidents described by OSHA as “caught-in/between” are usually crush accidents.
 OSHA states that 2.6 percent of all worker deaths are associated with this type of accident, which can include being crushed by machinery or hit by heavy falling objects, tools or equipment.

-Trench Collapse Accidents – Excavation cave ins are a major source of fatalities within the construction industry.
+- Trench Collapse Accidents – Excavation cave-ins are a major source of fatalities within the construction industry.
 Trenching accidents on U.S. construction sites account for an estimated 100 fatalities per year, with at least 11 times as many workers injured.

-Electrocution and Explosion Accidents – One of the most common causes of death and injury in the construction industry is contact with high voltage.
+- Electrocution and Explosion Accidents – One of the most common causes of death and injury in the construction industry is contact with high voltage.
 OSHA states 8.9 percent of all worker deaths result from an electrical accident.

-Forklift Accidents – Unlicensed or untrained forklift operators put all other construction workers in the area at risk.
+- Forklift Accidents – Unlicensed or untrained forklift operators put all other construction workers in the area at risk.
 This equipment is also prone to rollovers.
 Even fully trained and experienced forklift operators can suffer serious or fatal injuries in a rollover.